The big white house on a hill embarrasses me.

 But there’s more.
 The big white house on a hill, near the intersection of Riverside Drive and Vickery Boulevard, once had as a back-door neighbor . . .

 Tyler’s Lake.
 Ever heard of Tyler’s Lake?
-I grew up on the East Side and happily misspent my youth in nearby Sycamore Park and Sycamore Creek, but I had never heard of Tyler’s Lake until a few years ago when I noticed it on an old map.
-On this 1895 map the lake appears just outside the Fort Worth city limits between the Mansfield wagon road (diagonally hatched line) and the streetcar line (“Electric R.R.”) to Polytechnic.
+I grew up on the East Side and happily misspent my youth in nearby Sycamore Park and Sycamore Creek, but I had never heard of Tyler’s Lake until I noticed it on this 1895 county map.
+On this map the lake appears just outside the Fort Worth city limits between the Mansfield wagon road (diagonally hatched line) and the streetcar line (“Electric R.R.”) to Polytechnic.
 (Map from Pete Charlton’s “The Lost Antique Maps of Texas: Fort Worth & Tarrant County, Volume 2” CD.)

 J. L. Tyler was one of two dominant forces who shaped Glenwood.
 The other was R. (Richard) Vickery.
 By 1887, as Tyler was developing his Tyler’s Addition west of his lake, R. Vickery was beginning to buy and sell land, especially in the Moore survey.
 And where was the Moore survey?